huggingface/blog/deep-rl-a2c.md

 The solution is to mitigate the variance by **using a large number of trajectories, hoping that the variance introduced in any one trajectory will be reduced in aggregate and provide a "true" estimation of the return.**

-However, increasing the batch size significantly reduces sample efficiency.
+However, increasing the batch size significantly **reduces sample efficiency**.
 So we need to find additional mechanisms to reduce the variance.

 ---
 If you want to dive deeper into the question of variance and bias tradeoff in Deep Reinforcement Learning, you can check these two articles: